-Looking for South Carolina day trips?
+Looking for day trips from Greenville, SC?
 While we love Kidding Around Greenville, we also love kidding around other areas of South Carolina.
 If you are looking for some South Carolina day trips that are perfect for families, we have you covered!
 Check out our list of nearby family-friendly destinations for your next day trip.

 As awesome as Greenville is (yay, Greenville!), sometimes we want to take our family to a new experience in a different place.
 Personally, I hate packing for overnight trips, so day trips are a perfect compromise.